 For over a decade, the various Chicago-area law schools have identified Jumpstart students and collaborated to create and present a curriculum providing context for success in law school and beyond.
 The curriculum includes practical tips for driving success in the classroom as well as experience in networking and exposure to various aspects of the legal profession.

 The Illinois Supreme Court Commission on Professionalism has supported the program since 2013.
 In 2018, the Commission expanded its support with increased program and publicity services as well as taking on a permanent coordination function for representatives from the various law schools involved in the program, known as the Chicago Consortium of Law School Professionals.

 Chicago Consortium of Law School Diversity Professionals

-To advance diversity and foster inclusion in the legal profession, the mission of The Chicago Consortium of Law School Diversity Professionals is to develop programming and work collaboratively to enhance recruitment, retention and advancement of racial, ethnic and historically underrepresented students in the legal profession.
-The six Chicago law school Consortium contacts follow.
+To advance diversity and foster inclusion in the legal profession, the mission of The Chicago Consortium of Law School Diversity Professionals is to develop programming and work collaboratively to enhance recruitment, retention, and advancement of racial, ethnic, and historically underrepresented students in the legal profession.
+Below is the contact information for each of the participating law schools.